-The following are real examples of how Comprose worked with organizations to apply our Operations Mapping method.
+The following are real examples of how Comprose worked with organizations to apply Operations Mapping.
 In all cases, the client was able to better understand how their business worked so they could standardize operations, training, and compliance.

 Business challenge: Decline in customer satisfaction rating